boyko/docker/alpine-letsnginx/README.md

 - DRY_RUN: if specified (any value) certbot will be run against the staging server

-A cron job runs certbot renew every month.
+A cron job runs certbot renew on the first day of every month.
 Only certificates near expiry are renewed.
 The automatic renewal expects that the web server accepts connections on port 80 and that it is able to respond to requests to

 	/.well-known/acme-challenge